dadthedahc/professional-profile/Working with Chad Miller.md

 I appreciate the use of emojis, GIFs, and informal language in workplace communication and use them frequently myself.
 While I recognize there are boundaries to when informality is appropriate, I enjoy pushing those boundaries when it helps build rapport and team cohesion.

+**Meeting Cadence:** I prefer weekly or bi-weekly 1:1s with consistent timing and shared agendas.
+For team meetings, I focus on both updates and collaborative decision-making.

 ### Working Style

 I build professional relationships through shared experiences and value trust above all other professional qualities.
 I’m primarily a big-picture thinker  and while I can focus on details when necessary, extended periods of detail work can become draining for me.